Share this guide:

 You'll only require it if you want to keep your old number, otherwise you can join a new network easily and be given a new number.
 If you are just looking to switch networks, and don't mind about keeping your number, you probably need to request a STAC code.
 This will allow you to simply terminate your old number, and your new provider will give you a new number with your SIM or phone purchase.

-Your PAC code can be obtained by texting your network or in some cases by phoning them.
+Your PAC code can be obtained by texting your mobile network, or in some cases by phoning them.
 You may need to provide some information, like your date of birth, in order to process the request.

 But how do you go about getting a PAC code from your network, to start the process of switching?